Veridise/veridise-docs/vanguard/custom-detectors/solidity-dialect.md

 * `return`
 * some instances of `if (condition) { ... }`

-## Storage Accesses
+## Storage and Memory Accesses

-To allow reasoning about `storage` variable reads and writes, the Solidity dialect provides two classes `StorageRead` and `StorageWrite`, which represent a specific read from or write to (respectively) a specific storage variable.
+To allow reasoning about both `storage` and `memory` variable reads and writes, the Solidity dialect provides classes `StorageRead`, `StorageWrite`, `MemoryRead` and `MemoryWrite`, which represent specific read from or write to a specific storage or memory variable, respectively.

 ### Common Properties

-* `location`: a string representation of the storage variable location that was written, or empty string if unknown.
+* `location`: a string representation of the variable location that was written, or empty string if unknown.
   For scalar variables, this is just the name of the variable.
 For aggregate data structures, such as `struct` or `mapping`s, this may also include fields